roura356a/csk/intl.en-US/API Reference/Use the Kubernetes API.md

 3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

-4. On the page that appears, click the **Connection Information** tab.
-You can find cluster credentials in the **kubeconfig** file.
-Copy the content of the **kubeconfig** file and save it to the on-premises machine.
+4. On the cluster details page, click the **Connection Information** tab.
+You can find the cluster credential in the **kubeconfig** file.
+Copy the content of the **kubeconfig** file and save it to your on-premises machine.

 5. Run the following commands to retrieve information about the certificate authority \(CA\), the private key, and the API server: